-The Oregon OSHA Fire Fighters Advisory
+The Oregon OSHA Firefighter Advisory

 Committee was established to provide technical assistance and guidance to Oregon OSHA in development,

-interpretation and application of occupational safety and health standards for fire and emergency
+interpretation, and application of occupational safety and health standards for fire and emergency

 services.
-The Committee's purpose is also to serve as a network between Oregon OSHA and the Fire
+The committee's purpose is also to serve as a network between Oregon OSHA and the fire

-Service.
-Members represent many components of the Fire Service, including all sizes of departments,
+service.
+Members represent many components of the fire service, including all sizes of departments,

-career and volunteer fire fighters, officers and line personnel, district directors, organized
+career and volunteer firefighters, officers and line personnel, district directors, organized

-labor, fire instructors, emergency medical services, DPSST and Oregon OSHA.
+labor, fire instructors, emergency medical services, DPSST, and Oregon OSHA.

-The Committee and Oregon OSHA continue
+The committee and Oregon OSHA continue

-to work together to address hazards involved in fire fighting and emergency response.
-The Committee
+to work together to address hazards involved in firefighting and emergency response.
+The committee

-The Fire Fighters Advisory Committee
+The Firefighter Advisory Committee

 meets at least once every six months.
 Members are always available for consultation, and open to

-receiving comments and suggestions concerning safety and health from members of the Fire Service.
+receiving comments and suggestions concerning safety and health from members of the fire service.

-Fire Fighters Advisory Committee Charter and Committee
+Fire Fighter Advisory Committee Charter and Committee